MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-resource-accounts.md

 #### Teams Admin Center

-Go to Teams -> Teams settings and scroll down to "Search by name" and turn the toggle on and save the change.
+Go to Teams -> Teams settings and scroll down to "Search by name" and turn on the toggle and save the change.

-For more information on this option please refer to: [Limit who users can see when searching the directory in Teams](teams-scoped-directory-search.md)
+For more information on this option refer to: [Limit who users can see when searching the directory in Teams](teams-scoped-directory-search.md)

 #### Compliance - Auditing